GeorgeWilliamStrong/multimodal-to-markdown/README.md

 **How it works**

-This pipeline employs a hybrid approach, utilising a visual language model to refine, correct, and enrich the initial output from the heuristic parsing strategy with corresponding page images.
+This pipeline employs a hybrid approach, utilising a visual language model (VLM) to refine, correct, and enrich the initial output from the heuristic parsing strategy with corresponding page images.
 This results in substantially higher quality Markdown text at the cost of increased latency and compute resources.
+The process is as follows:

+1. Each page is converted to a high-resolution image (300 DPI)
+2. The document is parsed using our heuristics document operator to generate an initial Markdown draft
+3. The images and corresponding Markdown pages are batched
+4. Each batch is fed into a VLM to iteratively enhance and refine the Markdown
+5. Failover mechanism to perform pure VLM document OCR should the document operator fail to extract text
+6. Merge the Markdown batches into coherent final output

 **How to use it?**